 (IN) Deposit of 1 BTC to Exchange = Exchange B

 And this is where the mistake often happens.

-If you only entered the withdrawal, your displayed value is decreased.
+If you entered only the withdrawal your displayed value is too low.

-If you only entered the deposit, the value is increased.
+If you entered only the deposit the value is too high.

 In both cases your balance will be distorted.